USEPA/workshops/lessons/repr_doc.md

 ![Raw RMarkdown](figures/source.jpg)

-While we can't get to this level of detail with just the stock RStudio tools, we can still do some pretty cool stuff.
-We are not going to do an exercise on this one, but we will walk through an example to create a simple reproducible research document and a presentation using the RStudio interface.
-This may seem a departure for me, but anything to increase the adoption of reproducible research is a win!
+While we can't get to this level of detail with just the stock RStudio tools (i.e. in requires a bit of LaTeX shenanigans), we can still do some pretty cool stuff.
+For instance, we can see how this could be used to write the text describing an analysis, embed the analysis and figure creation directly in the document, and render a final document.
+You share the source and rendered document and anyone has access to your full record of that analysis!
+Additionally, maybe you have a standard set of analyses to run on a dataset that is evolving or updated on a regular basis.
+We can build an R Markdown document that reads in a dataset, runs analysis and updates the output.

-It should be easy to see how this could be used to write the text describing an analysis, embed the analysis and figure creation directly in the document, and render a final document.
-You share the source and rendered document and anyone has access to your full record of that research!
+With all of this in mind, let's jump into working with some R Markdown document and learn about the basic building blocks: YAML, Markdown, and Code Chunks.

 ## Create a Document
 To create your document, go to File: New File : R Markdown.
 You should get a window that looks something like: